KxSystems/embedPy/README.md

 ### Further examples

-You’ll find further examples in the [examples](examples) directory.
+Further examples are in the [examples](examples) folder of this repository.

 This includes an example of creating simple charts in Matplotlib either by running Python code in a kdb+ process, or importing the `matplotlib.pyplot` module into kdb+ and using functions from it in q code.

 ### `.p` directory reference